Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Although ICPAC has no direct responsibility for the adoption of public sector accounting standards in Cyprus, it indicated in its 2021 SMO Action Plan that it promotes the adoption of IPSAS to the Accountant General—the authority responsible for setting public sector accounting standards.
+Although ICPAC has no direct responsibility for the adoption of public sector accounting standards in Cyprus, it indicates in its SMO Action Plan that it promotes the adoption of IPSAS to the Accountant General—the authority responsible for setting public sector accounting standards.

 ICPAC’s Public Sector Committee also monitors the IPSASB’s work program and provides updates to members via email and the institute’s quarterly magazine, Accountancy Cyprus.
 The institute intends to disseminate information on IPSAS on the ICPAC website.